(part III - Vieux Lyon)

-The Manécanterie (Parish choir school) is placed side by side to the south southwest of the cathedral and is a part of the former convent of the cathedral.
-This small Romanesque building served first as dining hall to the canons of Saint Jean, before becoming a parish choir school, namely a school for the singing of the clergy.
+The Manécanterie (Parish choir school) is placed side by side to the south-southwest of the cathedral and is a part of the former convent of the cathedral.
+This small Romanesque building served first as a dining hall to the canons of Saint-Jean before becoming a parish choir school, namely a school for the singing of the clergy.

 The sculptures of the saints underwent damages by the Protestants in 1562.
 From the 16th to the 18th century, the building had many architectural modifications, including the drilling of Gothic windows, the addition of a floor above the frieze, the transformation of the ground floor into shops, and the filling of certain arches.
 The current facade has a blind arcade overlaid with foliage, carried by small columns on pilasters.
 There are red bricks arranged in a geometrical way between the arcs and above.

-Since 1930 the place functions as a museum housing the Trésor de la Cathédrale de Saint-Jean, which is composed of liturgical objects such as old books, jewelry, clothing and tapestry.
+Since 1930 the place functions as a museum housing the Trésor de la Cathédrale de Saint-Jean, which comprises liturgical objects such as old books, jewelry, clothing, and tapestry.
 The entrance to the museum is located inside the cathedral.

-Rue Saint-Jean is like a tourist heaven: lots of bouchons and other restaurants, boulangeries, ice-cream shops, curios & memorabilia shops, patisseries and centuries old mansions and traboules!
+Rue Saint-Jean is like tourist heaven: lots of bouchons and other restaurants, boulangeries, ice-cream shops, curios & memorabilia shops, patisseries and centuries-old mansions and traboules!